Important Information about

 contributes to the death of more than 100,000 Americans, while tobacco is

 linked to an estimated 440,000 deaths per year.

-factors increase risk of addiction?
+factors increase risk of developing a substance abuse problem?
 Scientists

 gene expression and function.
 Adolescents and individuals with mental disorders

 are at greater risk of drug abuse than the general population.

 most complex organ in the body.
 This three-pound mass of gray and white matter